CMMC Compliance Checklist 2025: Everything You Need to Know

 With formal cybersecurity policies in place, you have a solid foundation for CMMC 2.0 compliance.
 Next, we’ll look at technical controls, training programs, and incident response measures, all of which build on these written guidelines to secure your operations.

-Step #3: Implement Technical Controls
+Step #3: Implementing Technical Controls

-Why Technical Controls Are Essential
+Why Technical Controls Matter

-“Technical controls are the front line in defending your organization.
-If policies are the blueprint, these controls are the security guard at the door.”
+As one security expert puts it, "Technical controls are the front line in defending your organization.
+If policies are the blueprint, these controls are the security guard at the door."

 Multifactor Authentication (MFA)